go-leap/dev/lex/readme.md

 }
 ```

-TokenOther holds (typically, but not guaranteed, uni-`rune`) `string`s that are
-theoretically anything-not-fitting-other-token-types, but in practice for the
-most part typically interpreted as operator, separation or punctuation
-characters.
+TokenOther holds a `string` that is a consecutive sequence (1 or more
+characters) of anything-not-fitting-other-token-types.

 #### func (*TokenOther) String